 I'm a freshman in high school, so with homework, sports, and practicing for band, I don't always have the most time in the evenings to log on.

 I'm working on Halo, or Hell, no!
 If you want to check it out click that link.
 If you've got any, I could really use the feedback, just remember it's a work in progress and nowhere near a finished product.
 Just message me if you have any concerns/recommendations.
 My goal was to have one of the major branches done this year, but I decided to rework the pacing so that the end doesn't come so quickly.

 I also love to proofread so if you have anything I can look over, I'd be happy to help out.

 Would you prefer to be an angel or a demon after you've died?
-Would you rather be a bloodthirsty warlord or a sneaky reconnaissance agent?
+Would you rather be a bloodthirsty warlord or a powerful magic caster?
 In this storygame, you have many choices that will greatly impact the flow of the story, with a unique path for each new branch.

 Your score represents the ending you got.

 I should mention that the first two choices offered in the set of four you receive result in a game-end.
 They are simple endings that do not represent the length of the rest of the story.
 They are there simply for smaller ideas that do not reflect the rest of the story.

 A quick warning: there are quite a few vivid descriptions of you dying (there's quite a few ways to die as well), so if you're not cool with that, get gud skrub.